prody/ProDy/doc/tutorials/structure_analysis/biomolt.rst

    @savefig structure_analysis_biomolt_dimer.png width=4in
    legend();

-Let's see all the chains in the tetramer:
+Let's get a list of all the chains:

 .. ipython:: python